Posted on April 03 2017

 Avoiding Elevation of the Injury: If you’ve got an injury that’s swollen, you’re going to need more than an ice pack.
 An ice pack can really only do so much, but if an injury, especially one on the extremities, is not shrinking, it’s likely because elevation is needed as well.
 If you avoid elevation, chances are you will reduce pain by numbing the affected area with an ice pack, but won’t do much for the swelling.
 With this in mind, be sure to lift the affected body part above the level of your heart, and then apply the ice pack.
 The combination of the pack and elevation will reduce both swelling and pain, leading to a speedier recovery.

 Not Resting: With any injury, rest is an important factor.
+Knowing how to use an ice pack isn't enough.
 If you’re icing a wound or injury but moving forward with your daily activities, chances are little healing will occur.
 Ice packs are not a cure all, which is why the combination of rest and relaxation are imperative to the ice pack really doing its stuff.
 The human healing process relies heavily on rest, otherwise you’re just doing the equivalent to slapping on band-aid.
 Sure, it will help for a while, but without rest, the ice pack is basically obsolete.
 Make a point to get in bed or park on the couch, elevate the injured body part if needed, and then apply the ice pack while you engage in some much-needed rest.

 Ice packs are certainly wonderful inventions for when you’ve got a bad sprain, a wound, an abrasion, or another kind of ache or pain.
-However, if you aren’t using it right you won’t find relief or healing.
-Be sure to avoid the above mistakes in order to reach optimal healing of any iced injury over time.
+However, if you don't know how to use an ice pack properly, you won’t find relief or healing.
+Be sure to avoid the above ice pack application mistakes in order to reach optimal healing of any iced injury over time.
+And if you have a region-specific injury, consider using an ActiveWrap therapeutic product like our Heated Back Wrap/Ice Pack to help you treat your pain with cryotherapy.